depotism/seat-buyback/README.md

 A module for [SeAT](https://github.com/eveseat/seat) that makes your life with corporation buyback programs a lot easier.

-In case of problems please contact me via EVE-Online message or over the seat discord: `H4zz4rd`
+In case of problems please contact me via EVE-Online message or over the seat discord: `depotism`

 ## Screenshots
 ![adminpanel](https://i.imgur.com/1c3sdA6.png)